 While quicker to get to than a lot of places in the UK, Paris feels a world away from London.
-While its cliche to say so, there is definitely a romance about it...at least for a visitor.
-One thing I noticed more so on this short visit than previous ones was how the city manages to thrive with independent stores.
-While London has become colonised by Prets, convenience supermarkets and other multi-chain operations, I am always surprised by how toy stores, second hand book shops, green grocers and the ubiquitous boulangeries are not forced out by deep pocketed corporates in the centre.
+While its cliche to say, there is definitely a romance about it...at least for a visitor.
+One thing I noticed on this short visit more so than previous ones was how the city manages to thrive with independent stores.
+While London has been colonised by Prets, convenience supermarkets and other multi-chain operations, I am always surprised by how toy stores, second hand book shops, green grocers and the ubiquitous boulangeries are not forced out by the deep pocketed in the centre.

 Grand Pigalle Hotel.
 I was surprised how reasonable the rates were at this hotel for what you get.
 Great Location in the 9th arrondisment.
-You can walk to Garde de Nord.
-Modern art deco design with lots of tassels, brass and dark colours.
-There is a restaurant and bar downstairs but did no try this.
-It's also close by Rue de Martyrs which has a number of great places to buy food.
+You can walk to Garde de Nord in 10-15 mins.
+Modern art deco design with lots of tassels, brass and burgundies.
+It's also close to Rue de Martyrs which is a foodie haven.

 29 Rue Victor Massé

 Right next to the Grand Pigalle Hotel.
-Had a late dinner there.
 Great selection of natural wines and buzzy ambiance.
-I tried to get into the New York Buvette last year for brunch but did not realise how popular it was.
+Seems easier to get into than the New York Buvette.

 28 Rue Henry Monnier

 Inexplicably we were originally heading for pancakes for breakfast in Paris!
-I heard so many good things about Holybely but in all honestly I was secretly happy when we got told there was a 45 minute wait.
-On a whim we headed over to Du pain et des idees after getting take away coffees from Holybely as it was 2 minutes around the corner and had the most delicious breakfast of an assortment of French pastries.
-We sat outside and got talking to an American who runs a blog called My Parisian Life who gave us some great recommendations.
+I heard so many good things about Holybely but was secretly glad when we got told there was a 45 minute wait.
+After a recommendation we headed over to Du pain et des idees after getting take away coffees from Holybely as it was 2 minutes around the corner and had the most delicious breakfast of an assortment of French pastries in crisp spring sunshine.

 34 Rue Yves Toudic